dbro558/C195_DomBrown_ApptmntSchedApp/README.txt

         Fictional consulting agency's business hours in EST UTC for insertion into database
     - Input validation and working with foreign key constraints
     - At least 2 lambda expressions.
-This project uses a total of 28:
+This project uses a total of 28 (on initial project submittal date):

       AddController has 11
       at lines 158, 159, 190, 197, 210, 238, 351, 355, 391, 397, 403